yuhonghong66/kkulma.github.io/_posts/2017-04-24-determining-optimal-number-of-clusters-in-your-data.md

 |  0.2948684|   0.2270533|   1.8352256|   0.4506745|  1.2783790|  0.8067217|   0.6614853|     0.2261576|        0.4002753|  -0.3183774|   0.3610679|  0.4483365|  -0.0377675|
 |  1.4773871|  -0.5159113|   0.3043010|  -1.2860793|  0.8582840|  1.5576991|   1.3622851|    -0.1755994|        0.6623487|   0.7298108|   0.4048188|  0.3356589|   2.2327407|

+<br> Keep in mind that many presented algorithms rely on random starts (e.g. k-means), so I set a seed wherever I can so that we have reproducible examples.

-<br> Now we can start clustering extravaganza!
+Now we can start clustering extravaganza!

 <br>